The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 7. Celtic Dreamer

-Celtic Dreamer at Tír na nÓg
+The Celtic Dreamer wave swinger ride in the Tír na nÓg land

 The Celtic Dreamer is a new addition to Emerald Park!
 The illustrations tell the story of the Children of Lir.